#13 West-side Public Square: Albro Block-1872, High Block-c-1909

 1. Merle Fuller was a cog in the operation of the store as the baker for 50 years with the assistance of his wife, Madeline.

-2. Richard’s introduced the old Union Delivery Service which carried groceries from the town’s stores to customer’s front doors, at first in horse drawn wagons.
+2. Rickard’s introduced the old Union Delivery Service which carried groceries from the town’s stores to customer’s front doors, at first in horse drawn wagons.

-1. Richard Finer Food Store, one of only three remaining food markets in the uptown area and one of the oldest established businesses on the square will close its doors August 30, 1975.
+1. Rickard Finer Food Store, one of only three remaining food markets in the uptown area and one of the oldest established businesses on the square will close its doors August 30, 1975.

 2. Horace Williams also served as a volunteer fireman for 27 years with the Medina Fire Department